Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 South Korea’s second city and largest port, Busan, is home to a surprisingly impressive array of breathtaking temples.

 Busan’s temples are a varied lot, from sea-facing temple complexes to ancient mountain retreats with Buddhas carved into cliff walls, and everything in between.
+For this reason, temples are surely one of the things South Korea is known for.

 Seeing the temples of Busan and writing this article was the main purpose my most recent trip to South Korea, and below I’ll tell you why each temple stands out or was special for me, and how exactly to get to each one of them.